WPoets/awesome-enterprise/README.md

   [auth a1 method=wp_vsession all_roles=''  /]
 [/arr.create]
 `
-all_roles means, all the roles must be assigned to the user, it takes comma seprated list of roles and capabilites.
+all_roles means all the roles must be assigned to the user; it takes a comma-separated list of roles and capabilities.
 * Fixed: rights module usage was broken.

 ##### 3.2.2